courtenay/mushroomz/README.md

 A Python-based reactive lighting system for giant mushrooms (or any DMX fixtures).
 Controls RGB PAR lights via Art-Net, with inputs from PS4 controller, audio-reactive OSC, and plant bio-resistance sensors.

+Tip: you can run the audio-to-OSC app separately anywhere on your network.
+  % source venv/bin/activate
+  % python audio_to_osc.py --osc-port 8000

 ## Features

 - **Per-mushroom scene control** - Each mushroom can run a different lighting scene